A. S. Kiran Kumar: Biography

 Kiran Kumar Aluru Seelin was born in a veerashaiva Lingayat religion in Hassan District in 1952, in the Indian state of Karnataka.
-He graduated in Physics (Honours).
-In 1971, from the National College of Bangalore University.
+He graduated in physics (Honours) in 1971, from the National College of Bangalore University.
 This was followed by a degree of MSc in Electronics from the same university, in 1973.
 His further studies were at the Indian Institute of Science, Bangalore from where he passed MTech in Physical Engineering, in 1975.

 Kiran Kumar started his career, joining Space Applications Centre, Ahmedabad, in 1975, working on Space borne Electro -optical imaging instruments.
 He has remained at the institution ever since and has been the Director of the Electro-optical Systems Group since April 2012.
 He also served as the chairman of ISRO from January 2015 to January 2018.
-He has represented the Indian Space Research Organization at many international forums such as the World Meteorological Organisation and Indo-US Joint Working Group on Civil Space Cooperation and holds the Chair of the ISRO at the Committee on Earth Observation Satellites (CEO).
+He has represented the Indian Space Research Organisation at many international forums such as the World Meteorological Organisation and Indo-US Joint Working Group on Civil Space Cooperation and holds the Chair of the ISRO at the Committee on Earth Observation Satellites (CEO).

 Legacy

-Kiran Kumar's legacy spans across his contributions to the scientific world, specifically Indian space endeavors, and his efforts towards the dissemination of knowledge by way of articles and lectures.
+Kiran Kumar's legacy spans across his contributions to the scientific world, specifically Indian space endeavours, and his efforts towards the dissemination of knowledge by way of articles and lectures.